Femininity without character is a bit of a flop.

 Consequently, the conversations are:

-- Predictable
+• Predictable

-- Dispassionate; and
+• Dispassionate; and

-- Neutral
+• Neutral

-When you put these 4 things together, the result is that there’s no real connection there.
+When you put these 3 things together, the result is that there’s no real connection there.

 It’s hard to remember the conversations or to create any fun, happy memories with a person like this.

 Even if you disagree with someone on something, and you’re always arguing with them; at least you’re adding something to the conversation.
-At least you’re emitting energy.

 Things That Negate Character

-- Lack of confidence
+• Lack of feminine confidence

-- Thinking only of yourself
+• Thinking only of yourself

-- Being nonchalant about things; especially things that matter.
+• Being nonchalant about things; especially things that matter.

-- Following fashion trends to excess
+• Following fashion trends to excess

-- Feeling the need to lie.
-Integrity is central to character – To have character you must exude candor, honesty, and sincerity.
+• Feeling the need to lie.
+Integrity is central to character -To have character you must exude candor, honesty, and sincerity.

 Related: Are Low Value Friends Even Worth It?

-Examples Of Women With Character:
+Examples Of Women With Character

 (Please note: Some of the examples below show people whose moral character could possibly be questioned – however, they are listed because of their devotion to their unique identity/character.